rustls/webpki/README.md

   - Name constraints of type dNSName and iPAddress now work and are tested. directoryName name constraints are not implemented and will prevent path building where they appear.
+  - Relax requirement that serial numbers are positive to deal with issuers that cannot generate correct ASN.1 but nevertheless persist in doing so.
 * 0.22.0 (2021-04-10) - last upstream release of `webpki` crate.